BeeCrew/BeeMC/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a idea for the server.
 title: "[Feature Request]"
-labels: enhancement
+labels: ''
 assignees: ''

 ---